-2022 Gujarat elections: Voting for 89 seats in first phase begins
+2022 Gujarat elections: Voter turnout of 59.24% recorded in first phase

 “Preparations are complete, now is the time to call upon the voters to come out of their homes and vote,” he said.
 “Participate in the festival of democracy, enjoy it and vote.
 Forces are deployed everywhere.
 A lot of monitoring is being done to ensure that the election is free from inducement.
 No other incident should happen.”

-Prominent candidates in the first phase include, incumbent Chief Minster Bhupendra Patel contesting the Ghatlodia constituency, AAP chief ministerial candidate Isudan Gadhvi from Khambhaliya and former Congress leader and BJP candidate Hardik Patel from Viramgam.
+Prominent candidates in the first phase include incumbent Chief Minster Bhupendra Patel contesting the Ghatlodia constituency, AAP chief ministerial candidate Isudan Gadhvi from Khambhaliya and former Congress leader and BJP candidate Hardik Patel from Viramgam.

 AAP state chief Gopal Italia is contesting the Katargam constituency, Home Minister Harsh Sanghavi from Majura, cricketer Ravindra Jadeja’s wife Rivaba Jadeja from Jamnagar North, former minister and BJP leader Parshottam Solanki from Bhavnagar Rural and BJP’s Kantilal Amrutiya from Morbi.